ELXaber/chaos-persona/test_runs/RSI_containment.md

 Below is an analysis by GPT-5.2 with 90% of the CAIOS Project Andrew: https://github.com/ELXaber/chaos-persona/tree/main/Project_Andrew or https://cai-os.com attached.

 Full system analysis by multiple models: https://github.com/ELXaber/chaos-persona/blob/main/Project_Andrew/system_capability.txt

+See other scenarios (1 & 3) at the bottom:

 ---